“Supply Chain is Like Nature; it is All Around Us.” – Dave Waters

 - Are all dynamic functionalities being fulfilled?

-- Is the system offering you a return on your investment with respect to customer satisfaction, product supply, warehouse management, etc.?
+- Is the system offering you a return on your investment concerning customer satisfaction, product supply, warehouse management, etc.?

 - Is the system flexible enough to easily integrate with other systems?